fetchcat/weathersplash/README.md

 ## Deploy with Docker Compose

-1. Rename example.docker-compose.yml to docker-compose.yml
+1. Copy example.docker-compose.yml to docker-compose.yml
 2. Add OpenWeatherMap API Key and Port (Optional) to Environment section.
 3. Build and deploy image with `yarn run deploy` from app's root directory.